ramikg/ssl-context-configurator/README.md

 # SSL Context Configurator

+> [!CAUTION]
-**Caution – This library relies on CPython internals.
-Use at your own discretion.**
+> This library relies on CPython internals.
+Use at your own discretion.

 Python's `SSLContext` object – typical in HTTPS connections – is basically a wrapper around the OpenSSL struct `SSL_CTX`.
 Unfortunately, Python does not allow the full SSL/TLS configuration power offered by OpenSSL.